 If an applicant has a gap in education of 5 or more years, they may be asked to establish a current academic record at another college or university prior to applying for admission at Seattle University.
 In addition, recent prerequisite coursework may be needed to apply to specific majors.
-Please note that students whose ACT/SAT test scores are more than two years old are not eligible for SU merit scholarships.
 Please contact your Admissions Counselor for more information.

 Applicants whose native language is other than English must demonstrate English proficiency regardless of length of residency in the U.S., their citizenship or their immigration status.
 For information on how to demonstrate proof of English proficiency, please visit our policy page.

 Seattle University uses the highest sub-scores on both the ACT and SAT Reasoning test when making admission and scholarship decisions and in the advisement and course placement of first time freshmen.
 Since we use the highest separate scores from different test administrations (e.g., the highest evidenced-based reading and writing and the math scores from the SAT; the highest English, mathematics, reading, and science reasoning sub-scores from the ACT) we strongly encourage students to provide Seattle University with all their results from all administrations of the ACT and or SAT.